-- 1.5.4.1 The Executive Committee is the executive body of the ITTF with the power to handle the following duties: - 1.5.4.1.1 To approve the internal Organisation rules of the ITTF. - 1.5.4.1.2 To appoint the CEO of the ITTF. - 1.5.4.1.3 To appoint the Chair of the Nominations Committee and all Commissioners and Panels or Working groups. - 1.5.4.1.4 To determine the terms of reference for all committees, commissions, working groups or panels that the Board or the Executive Committee may establish from time to time.
+- 1.5.4.1 The Executive Committee is the executive body of the ITTF with the power to handle the following duties: - 1.5.4.1.1 ∓ to approve the internal Organisation rules of the ITTF∓ to - 1.5.4.1.2 To appoint the CEO of the ITTF: - 1.5.4.1.3 To appoint the Chair of the Nominations Committee and all Commissioners and Panels or Working groups:

-- 1.5.4.1.5 To approve the ITTF strategic plan to be submitted to the AGM. - 1.5.4.1.6 To appoint the bank accounts of the ITTF and the persons with signature on them. - 1.5.4.1.7 To approve the remuneration of the President or any elected officer, if applicable.
-Such decisions shall be minuted with specific mention of the names and amounts and shall be reflected in the annual statement of the accounts. - 1.5.4.1.8 To review all applications for new membership and make recommendations on acceptance. - 1.5.4.1.9 To submit rules changes, propositions and resolutions to the AGM or to the Board. - 1.5.4.1.10 To define the use of the ITTF name and logo. - 1.5.4.1.11 To, notwithstanding any other provisions within the ITTF Handbook, decide on all other current or urgent business in exceptional circumstances which cannot be decided by the appropriate body promptly, and to assume all responsibilities which are not expressly attributed to another body within the ITTF. - 1.5.4.2 The Executive Committee shall consist of the President, the Chair of the Athletes Commission and 8 Executive Vice-Presidents of which one shall be appointed by the President as Deputy President and another one shall be appointed for finances.
-In addition, any IOC member may be an exofficio Executive Committee member without voting rights by decision of the Executive Committee. - 1.5.4.3 The Executive Committee shall meet during the period of the World Championships and otherwise when convened by the President. - 1.5.4.4 Vacancies at the Executive Committee - 1.5.4.4.1 If the President resigns or is unable to continue in office, he or she shall be replaced by the Deputy President. - 1.5.4.4.2 A vacancy arising in the post of Deputy President shall be filled by an Executive Vice-President nominated by the President. - 1.5.4.4.3 A vacancy arising in the posts of Executive Vice-Presidents during the first three years of the running term of office shall be filled by simple majority vote at the next AGM for the remaining years of the running term. - 1.5.4.4.4 A vacancy arising in the post of the Chair of the Athletes Commission shall be filled by one of the Deputy Chairs elected by this Commission.
+- 1.5.4.1.6 To appoint the bank accounts of the ITTF and the persons with signature on them; - - 1.5.4.1.7 To approve the remuneration of the President or any elected officer, if applicable.
+Such decisions shall be minuted with specific mention of the names and amounts and shall be reflected in the annual statement of the accounts: - 1.5.4.1.8 To review all applications for new membership and make recommendations on acceptance: - 1.5.4.1.9 ∓ to submit rules changes, propositions and resolutions to the AGM or to the Board; - - 1.5.4.1.10 ∓ to define the use of the ITTF name and logo; - - 1.5.4.1.11 to, notwithstanding any other provisions within the ITTF Handbook, decide on all other current or urgent business in exceptional circumstances which cannot be decided by the appropriate body promptly, and to assume all responsibilities which are not expressly attributed to another body within the ITTF to, notwithstanding any other provisions within the ITTF thandbook, decide on all other current or urgent business in exceptional circumstances which cannot be decided by the appropriate body promptly, and to assume all responsibilities which are not expressly attributed to another body within the ITTF thandbook, decide on all other current or urgent business in exceptional circumstances which cannot be decided by the appropriate body promptly, and to assume all responsibilities which are not expressly attributed to another body within the ITTF thandbook. - 1.5.4.2 Powers of the Executive Committee - 1.5.4.2.1 The powers vested in the Executive Committee pursuant to 1.5.4.2. shall be exercised by way of a simple majority of the Executive Committee. - 1.5.4.2.2 Despite 1.5.4.2.1, unless otherwise expressly provided under this Constitution, the Executive Committee may delegate any of its powers to any of its members or other persons within ITTF expressly or impliedly, and any such delegation of power may be revoked (fully or partially) by the Executive Committee at any time. - 1.5.4.3 Duties of the Executive Committee - 1.5.4.3.1 The Executive Committee members shall at all times: - 1.5.4.3.1.1 promote the principles of the ITTF and advance its objectives;